Lorenzo P. Lewis: Career

 Lewis has displayed a strong work ethic since childhood.
 As a child, Lewis earned money by mowing lawns and raking leaves.
 He started his first job at the age of sixteen at a local Wendy's.
 Throughout his young adulthood, Lewis relied on public assistance and worked several low-wage jobs such as working as a packing receiver at Tyson's Chicken to support himself through school.

 Lewis is the owner and operator of L&J Empowerment, Inc. L&J Empowerment, Inc is the governing body of several entities such as The Confess Project.

 In May 2016, Lewis founded The Confess Project, a national grassroots movement dedicated to building a culture of mental health for boys and men of color through capacity building, organizing, and movement building.
 To date, The Confess Project has reached over 30,000 individuals in 13 cities across the country including Louisville, Kentucky; Jackson, Mississippi; Indianapolis, Indiana, and more.
 Based in Little Rock, Arkansas, The Confess Project's efforts are primarily focused in the Southern and Midwest Regions of America.
 Under Lewis's leadership, The Confess Project provides several initiatives such as monthly empowering sessions, community forums, and webinars.
 The Confess Project has received national attention for traveling to barbershops and providing training and ongoing education for barbers to serve as mental health advocates in minority communities.

 Apart from advocacy, Lewis worked as a program eligibility specialist for the Arkansas Department of Human services and as a youth care worker at the Alexander Juvenile Detention center in Arkansas.

 Lewis has delivered talks at numerous venues including barbershops, universities and TEDx events such as TEDxFayetteville and TEDxPointParkUniversity.
 They typically examine toxic masculinity, mental health stigma and generational trauma.
 Additionally, he authored a memoir entitled Jumping Over Life's Hurdles and Staying in the Race that was released in January 2020.
 He is currently an adjunct professor at Arkansas Baptist College.

 Personal life

 Lewis lives in Little Rock, Arkansas with his wife and daughter Sareya.
 Lewis's mother passed when he was 21 years old.

 Lewis committed to Christianity in December 2009 and became formally baptized shortly afterwards.
 He is a member of the Kappa Alpha Psi fraternity, 100 Greater Black Men of Little Rock, and Prince Hall masons.
 Lewis's talks typically examine toxic masculinity, mental health stigma and generational trauma.

 Lewis is also a licensed insurance agent and owns a small vending machine business.

 Lewis suffered several traumatic car accidents and robberies during his adulthood.
-Additionally, he is a car aficionado and was involved with several car clubs such as the Crown Vic Boys for five years.
-Ultimately, he won Best Car in the State at the Arkansas Grand Car Show.
+He is a car aficionado and was involved with several car clubs such as the Crown Vic Boys for five years.
+He won Best Car in the State at the Arkansas Grand Car Show.